-League of Education Voters champions an education system that provides every student in the state an equal opportunity for success from cradle to career.
+League of Education Voters champions an education system that provides every student in the state equitable opportunities for success from cradle to career.

 League of Education Voters believes that education is a tool for justice.
 The project of dismantling the systems that perpetuate the violence and oppression experienced by communities of color begins in schools.
 We believe every child deserves an excellent public education that provides an equal opportunity for success.
 In order to achieve this, we must pursue radical change in our school systems for equity, justice, and liberation.
 We must build schools and systems that honor the humanity of every student.

 To create the permanent change our students deserve, we at LEV know that we have much to learn and work to do as an organization and as individuals.
 We are committed to:

 Starting with the self — We will work to uncover and dismantle the racism within ourselves and the racist structures and practices within our own organization.